BeetrootOrg/dotnet-0123/README.md

 - `id` - The unique identifier of the accounting;
 - `title` - Name of accounting;
 - `value` - Amount of money;
-- `iterations` - List of all iterations that was done
+- `iterations` - Number of all iterations that was done
 - `created_at` - The date and time when accounting was created;

-## Iteration Fields

-Every iteration of adding or subtracting have the following fields:
-- `id` - The unique identifier for the iteration;
-- `name` - The name of iteration;
-- `money` - Amount of money;
-- `created_at` - The date and time when iteration was done;

 ## Accounting Endpoints